One of the most precious natural gemstones ever, a sapphire is a beautiful gem that has mesmerized the mankind for many years now.

 Blue is the common color in these sapphires, and you can also find them in greenish, pinkish and violet tones – it all depends on the specifications of the stone type.

 Sapphire gemstones that are found in any colors barring red, blue or colorless are termed as fancy sapphires.
-A “red sapphire” is called a “ruby” and a blue sapphire is usually known as just “sapphire” and “colorless” is called a “white sapphire”.
+A “red sapphire” is called a “ruby”.
+A blue sapphire is usually known as just “sapphire”.
+And “colorless” is called a “white sapphire”.
 Rest all are termed as fancy ones.